Do you have a business idea with the potential to trade online? This guide explains how to get your online business started.

 Visitors, conversions, and average order value per customer are all interesting statistics that can help you understand your business.

-Online e-commerce platforms like Shopify have ready-made reports on its platform.
-Google Analytics also offer online courses if you want to learn how to analyse your online business.
+Online e-commerce platforms like Shopify have ready-made reports on their platforms.
+Google Analytics also offers online courses to learn how to analyse your online business.

 5) Set up your taxes properly